andrew/ultimate-awesome/README.md

 - [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
-- [awesome-computer-vision](https://github.com/awesomelistsio/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-content-marketing](https://github.com/awesomelistsio/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing.
 - [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.